open-feature/php-sdk/README.md

 This package provides a functional SDK for an OpenFeature API and client.
 It also builds on various PSRs (PHP Standards Recommendations) such as the Logger interfaces (PSR-3) and the Basic and Extended Coding Standards (PSR-1 and PSR-12).

-Future development may aim to allow this library to be auto-loaded by filepath (PSR-4) and optionally integrate with the container standards (PSR-11) over global `$_SESSION` access.
+Future development goals for the package include:

+- Integrate container standards (PSR-11)
+- Build on PHP HTTP Promises to support async clients

 ## Installation